codecutout/codecutout.github.io/_posts/2017-03-18-string-to-expression-part-1-the-tokenizer.markdown

 But it did make me pause for a bit and consider, how would I implmented that myself, would I be able make a simple compiler to convert a string into a .NET expression tree.
 This series of posts is me answering that question

-Hopefull by the end of of this we can convert some like
+Hopefully by the end of of this we can convert some like:

-`"( 2 + 3 ) * 6 + 2"` into an `Exprssion<Func<int>>`
+`"( 2 + 3 ) * 6 + 2"` into an `Expression<Func<int>>`

-or with only configuration chagne convert
+or with only configuration change convert:

 `"birthdate > 1987-02-19 and Name = 'Henry'"` into an `Expression<Func<Person,bool>>`

 ## The Tokenizer - A less pretentious Lexer

-All experts agree the first step to a compiler is a Tokenizer (some of the more sophiscated prefer to call it a Lexer).
+All experts agree the first step to a compiler is a Tokenizer (some of the more sophisticated prefer to call it a Lexer).
 A Tokenizer has one simple goal, to take in a string

 {% highlight js %}
 "( 2 + 3 ) * 6"
 {% endhighlight %}

-and output a list of labelled symbols we'll call Tokens
+and output a list of labeled symbols we'll call Tokens

 {% highlight js %}
 [